A Particle Method for Solving Fredholm Equations of the First Kind: Particle implementation of the EMS Recursion

-where the expectations are taken with respect to the law of all random variables generated within the SMC algorithm. \end{prop}
+for every bounded measurable function $\testfn\in \measurable(\HH)$, where the expectations are taken with respect to the law of all random variables generated within the SMC algorithm. \end{prop}

-The first inequality controls the error between the exact evolution~\eqref{eq:fkflow} at iteration $n$ and the evolution given by the particle population with the approximated potential $\weightN$, while the second inequality also takes into account the resampling step at time $n$.
-The SLLN is a corollary to the $\lp$-inequality \citep[page 254]{shiryaev1996probability}: \begin{corollary}[Strong law of large numbers] Under~\ref{a:g}, for all $n\geq1$ and for every $ \testfn\in \measurable(\HH)$, we have almost surely as $N\to\infty$:
+The SLLN follows from the $\lp$-inequality using a standard Borel-Cantelli argument (see, e.g. \citet[Appendix D]{boustati2020generalised} for a reference in the context of SMC): \begin{corollary}[Strong law of large numbers] Under~\ref{a:space}, \ref{a:g} and~\ref{a:k}, for all $n\geq1$ and for every $ \testfn\in \measurable(\HH)$, we have almost surely as $N\to\infty$: